top of page

 Please note that current or previous therapy clients will be referred to an outside psychotherapist to complete the evaluation.

-Accepting Clients for Immigration Evaluations for April and May 2024.
+Accepting Clients for Immigration Evaluations for January 2025.

 Extreme Hardship Waiver